gaigeshen/pro-java-regular/src/me/gaigeshen/projava/regular/Readme.txt

 2.1.
 Common matching symbols

 ============================================
 Regular Expression  Description
 --------------------------------------------
 .
 Matches any character
 --------------------------------------------
 ^regex              Finds regex that must match at the beginning of the line.
 --------------------------------------------
 regex$              Finds regex that must match at the end of the line.
 --------------------------------------------
 [abc]               Set definition, can match the letter a or b or c.
 --------------------------------------------
 [abc][vz]           Set definition, can match a or b or c followed by either v or z.
 --------------------------------------------
 [^abc]              When a caret appears as the first character inside square brackets,
                     it negates the pattern.
 This pattern matches any character except a or b or c.
 --------------------------------------------
 [a-d1-7]            Ranges: matches a letter between a and d and figures from 1 to 7, but not d1.
 --------------------------------------------
 X|Z                 Finds X or Z.
 --------------------------------------------
 XZ                  Finds X directly followed by Z.
 --------------------------------------------
 $                   Checks if a line end follows.
 ============================================

 2.2.
 Meta characters
 ============================================
 Regular Expression      Description
 --------------------------------------------
 \d                      Any digit, short for [0-9]
 --------------------------------------------
 \D                      A non-digit, short for [^0-9]
 --------------------------------------------
 \s                      A whitespace character, short for [ \t\n\x0b\r\f]
 --------------------------------------------
 \S                      A non-whitespace character
 --------------------------------------------
 \w                      A word character, short for [a-zA-Z_0-9]
 --------------------------------------------
 \W                      A non-word character [^\w]
 --------------------------------------------
 \S+                     Several non-whitespace characters
 --------------------------------------------
 \b                      Matches a word boundary where a word character is [a-zA-Z0-9_]
 ============================================

 2.3.
 Quantifier
 ============================================
-Regular Expression		Description	Examples
+Regular Expression      Description
 --------------------------------------------
 *                       Occurs zero or more times, is short for {0,}
 --------------------------------------------
 +                       Occurs one or more times, is short for {1,}
 --------------------------------------------
 ?
 Occurs no or one times, ? is short for {0,1}.
 --------------------------------------------
 {X}                     Occurs X number of times, {} describes the order of the preceding liberal
 --------------------------------------------
 {X,Y}                   Occurs between X and Y times,
 --------------------------------------------
 *?                      ? after a quantifier makes it a reluctant quantifier.
                         It tries to find the smallest match.
                         This makes the regular expression stop at the first match.
 ============================================

 2.4.
 Grouping and back reference